 Given my passion for both social research and language, you can be assured of a translation that has been meticulously edited through multiple revisions for content and terminology, grammar and syntax, and style and voice.
 This guarantees that your intended meanings will be safely shepherded across the boundaries of cultural and linguistic differences.

-If you would like to see examples of texts I’ve translated, please see the page on Work samples, with links to Portuguese or Spanish originals and my English translations.
-If you would like to inquire about having your social research text translated, please contact me for further information.
+If you would like to see examples of works I’ve translated, please see the page on (see more in About).with links to my English translations and the original texts in Portuguese, Spanish, or French.
+If you would like to inquire about having your material translated, please contact me for further information.